AntonGerasimov/sentiment-analysis/README.md

-# Final project epam ds course
+# Sentiment analysis of movie reviews

 All of the following were tested via macos environment